h0nt3d/Harvest-Rover/README.md

 # Subsystems

 ## RFID Sequence
 Using SPI communication, the RC522 antenna is turned on so that it can detect nearby RFID tags.
 A request (REQA) command is sent to check if any RFID card is present.
 If present, it responds with an ATQA (Answer to Request).
 An anti-collision command is sent to retrieve the card's UID.
-Error Checking is finally done to verify the UID of the card.
+Error Checking is finally done to verify the UID of the card. <br>
+**SPI Pins:**
+- CS - RB2
+- SCK - RB3
+- MOSI - RB4
+- MISO - RB5
+- RST - RA1
 ```c
 uint8_t RC522_Anticollision(uint8_t *uid4, uint8_t *bcc)
 {